openstack-archive/infra-manual/doc/source/developers.rst

 processes.
 Some things are necessary to keep in mind when doing code
 reviews:

-1. The code should comply with everything in that repository's `HACKING.rst` file, if it has one.
-If the repository reuses nova's hacking guidelines, then it may have a "hacking" section in its `tox.ini` file in which case much of this is already checked automatically for you by the continuous integration system.
+1. The code should comply with everything in that project's `HACKING.rst` file, if it has one.
+If the project reuses nova's hacking guidelines, then it may have a "hacking" section in its `tox.ini` file in which case much of this is already checked automatically for you by the continuous integration system.